 The Essential Sectional from Sabai is designed for maximum comfort, with wide, cushioned arms that invite both lounging and perching.
 Sabai is known for eco-friendly furniture, and The Essential Sofa is no exception with its FSC-certified wood frame.
 Furthermore, the Essential Sofa comes in multiple upcycled and recycled fabric options in addition to the leg finish options.

-The l-shaped couches convertible chaise extension can easily switch to either side, and it assembles in minutes with straightforward instructions.
-You can also add an ottoman at checkout for extra versatility and functionality.
+The L-shaped couch’s convertible chaise extension can easily switch to the left or right hand, and it assembles in minutes with straightforward instructions.
+You can also add an ottoman or slipcover at checkout for extra versatility and functionality.
 And thanks to Sabai’s focus on being eco-friendly, you can replace or upgrade parts at any time with their Repair Don’t Replace program.

 The Quartz White fabric and titanium-finished legs will add an air of sophistication and style to any living room.
 It's also built to last with its sinuous spring and rubber webbing suspension, tight seat and back cushion with loose throw pillows, and high-density foam filled with polyester fiber and feathers.

 This mid-century modern sectional can effortlessly adapt to your ever-changing lounge style, with the ability to switch the chaise from left to right with ease.

 The Isaac is built to last, with a solid rubber wood frame, metal legs, and foam, fiber and pocket spring-filled seats.
 The comfortable and supportive sinuous spring suspension and fiber-filled back ensure you can lounge in comfort for hours on end.